 And third, you’re actually finally becoming aware of what’s actually happening under the surface with you.
 And to think that in order to play some other character who’s not you in actuality, I have to know me in such detail that I can call on those emotions.

 Kamil Haque: Your physical, mental and spiritual.
 And you know where the gaps are in your map so that you know, “Okay, I need to go see David so he can fill this part of my gap.
 I need to go see a sports coach or a personal trainer so I can build my body.
 I need to go see a personal therapist so I can fill those spiritual gaps in my core set of beliefs.
 Or maybe I’m insecure about stuff.”
 So, you begin to understand what my strengths are, what my weaknesses are, what do I want to achieve and then where are the gaps between who I am, what I want to be and what’s missing in this.
-So, you take [INAUDIBLE].
+So, you take stock.

 David Tian: Close the gap.

 Kamil Haque: Yes, you close the gap.
 It’s a creative gap, that’s all it is.
-And all it is, at the end that if you boil it down, it’s just muscles.
+And all it is, at the end of the day, that if you boil it down, it’s just muscles.
 It’s muscles that, truth be told, out there you are told to deaden, you are told to not question, you are told to kind of put the blinders on.
 Someone once said, “Everyone is born perfect.”
 And then life worked really, really hard to fuck you up.